-I recommend you to choose the strong glue!
-Strong glue ensures the perfect contact and the maximum amount of spin.
+I recommend you choose the strong glue!
+Strong glue ensures perfect contact and the maximum amount of spin.
 Here is some best glue in my opinion:

 If you don’t know what to choose, take the Butterfly Free Chack.
-It glues very well, and very clean to remove the residual glue on your rubbers.
+It glues very well and is very clean to remove the residual glue on your rubbers.

-Booster (also called as tuner, expander) is the chemical substance.
+Booster (also called a tuner, expander) is a chemical substance.
 Table tennis players use the booster to tune their rubbers to add more spin and speed.

 There are many table tennis boosters available on the market: Haifu, Danchi, Falco, Revolution, etc.

 If you want to know more about the booster, tuners, and the chemical substances inside of these, read here:

 - Booster and Tuner in table tennis

 - Is booster harmful to player’s health: Yes.

 - Does booster give advantages in table tennis: Yes

 - Do pro players use boosters: Yes!
 Mostly in China.